JannickPepe/ChatInterview/README.md

 - 3nd start: 17/03 - 13:30
 - 3nd slut:  17/03 - 15:05

-Comments: Main requirements
+Comments: Main requirements done

 - 4nd start: 17/03 - 15:06
 - 4nd slut:  17/03 -

+Comments:
-Comments: Instead of passing in the browser log a new token, setup login for the hardcoded cred in the server
+1. Instead of passing in the browser log a new token, setup login for the hardcoded cred in the server.
+2. As well with setting up localstorage, so you dont have to login again with either closing the Chat layour or refreshing the broswer / closing project - Echanced it.
+3. Letting a message reply come after you wrote a comment - before it was you needed to refresh state
+4. Made more resonses from AI in random order